 Traditional Graduate Programs

 Bowie State University offers several counseling degrees and certificates for prospective counselors.
 The CACREP-accredited Master of Arts (MA) in Mental Health Counseling is a 60-credit degree that includes 200 hours of practicum and 800 hours of supervised internship.
 Students in this program can choose to complete an optional specialization in Adlerian Psychotherapy (a form of psychotherapy) by completing two required courses.
-The degree meets coursework requirements to become a Licensed Clinical Professional Counselor (LCPC) in Maryland.
+The degree meets the coursework requirements to become a Licensed Clinical Professional Counselor (LCPC) in Maryland.
 The Master of Education (M.Ed.) in School Counseling is also accredited by CACREP and requires 48 credits.
-Students complete a comprehensive exam, 100 hours of practicum and 600 hours of internship.
+Students complete a comprehensive exam, 100 hours of practicum, and 600 hours of internship.
 Graduates of the M.Ed. in School Counseling will satisfy state requirements to become a school counselor.
-The university also offers Graduate Certificates in Psychotherapy and Addictions.
+The university also offers Graduate Certificates in Psychotherapy and Addictions Counseling.

-Hood College offers a CACREP-accredited Master of Science (MS) in Counseling with a concentration in either Clinical Mental Health Counseling or School Counseling.
+Hood College offers a CACREP-accredited Master of Science (MS) in Counseling with a specialty in either Clinical Mental Health Counseling or School Counseling.
 The 60-credit MS in Clinical Mental Health Counseling prepares graduates for professional counseling careers in diverse mental health settings and meets state coursework requirements to become a Licensed Clinical Professional Counselor (LCPC).
 Students can also complete optional specializations in either gerontology or thanatology.
-The 60-credit MS in School Counseling meets state requirements to become a school counselor and can be combined with additional coursework to meet LCPC educational requirements.
+The 60-credit MS in School Counseling meets state requirements to become a school counselor and can be combined with additional coursework to meet state-approved LCPC requirements.
 Courses are offered in late afternoons, evenings, and on weekends and the degree can be completed on a full-time or part-time basis.

 Students looking to study part-time can earn a Master of Science (MS) in Counseling with tracks in Clinical Mental Health Counseling and School Counseling through Johns Hopkins University.
-The MS in Clinical Mental Health Counseling is a 60-credit program that meets the educational requirements for licensure as a Licensed Clinical Professional Counselor (LCPC), while the MS in School Counseling can be completed as a 48-credit program to meet Maryland requirements to become a school counselor or as a 60-credit program to meet both school counselor and LCPC requirements.
+The MS in Clinical Mental Health Counseling is a 60-credit program that meets the educational requirements for licensure as a Licensed Clinical Professional Counselor (LCPC).
+The MS in School Counseling is a 60-credit program that requires a 100-hour practicum, 600-hour internship as well as a passing score on the Counselor Preparation Comprehensive Examination (CPCE).
 Although the program is offered part-time, all degree requirements must be completed in five years.
-For students who already have a master’s degree in counseling, a 15-credit Post-Master’s Certificate in Clinical Mental Health Counseling and a 30-credit Advanced Graduate Certificate in Counseling are offered that teach students advanced counseling education, leadership, and practice skills.
+For students who already have a master’s degree in counseling, a 15-credit Post-Master’s Certificate in Clinical Mental Health Counseling and a 30-credit Certificate of Advanced Graduate Study in Counseling (CAGS) are offered that teach students advanced counseling education, leadership, and practice skills.

-Loyola University Maryland is a Christian university with campuses located in Baltimore and Columbus.
-The school offers a 48-credit Master of Education (M.Ed.) and Master of Arts (MA) in School Counseling, both of which meet state requirements to become a school counselor.
+Loyola University Maryland is a Christian university with campuses located in Baltimore, Timonium, and Columbia.
+The school offers a 60-credit Master of Education (M.Ed.) and Master of Arts (MA) in School Counseling, both of which meet state requirements to become a school counselor.
 In the M.Ed. program, students complete additional elective courses in school counseling, while students in the MA program complete a master’s thesis to meet degree requirements.
 New students are admitted in the fall and spring terms.
-In the Master’s Plus in School Counseling program, students can complete additional coursework to meet school counseling requirements and state coursework requirements to become a Licensed Clinical Professional Counselor (LCPC).
-The university also offers a Certificate of Advanced Study (CAS) in School Counseling for post-master’s individuals to develop advanced knowledge and leadership skills.
+In the Master’s Plus in School Counseling program, students who already have a master’s degree can complete additional coursework to meet school counseling requirements and state coursework requirements to become a Licensed Clinical Professional Counselor (LCPC).
+Loyola also offers a Certificate of Advanced Study (CAS) in School Counseling for post-master’s students to develop advanced knowledge and leadership skills.

-Washington Adventist University is a liberal arts institution affiliated with the Seventh-Day Adventist Church and is located in Takoma Park.
-The university offers a Master of Arts (MA) in Professional Counseling Psychology with two tracks that meet state educational requirements for licensure: the Licensed Clinical Professional Counselor (LCPC) track and the Licensed Clinical Alcohol and Drug Counselor (LCADC) track.
-Both degrees are comprised of 60 credits including a counseling core curriculum, with different elective courses taken depending on the track and type of licensure sought.
-Washington Adventist University also offers a 48-credit Master of Education (M.Ed.) in School Counseling that exposes students to a variety of counseling techniques and meets state requirements to become a school counselor in K-12 settings.
+Washington Adventist University (WAU) is a liberal arts institution affiliated with the Seventh-Day Adventist Church and is located in Takoma Park.
+The university offers a 60-hour Master of Arts (MA) in Clinical Mental Health Counseling and a 39-hour MA in Counseling Psychology (a non-licensure program).
+The MA in Clinical Mental Health Counseling offers two tracks that meet state educational requirements for licensure: a Licensed Clinical Professional Counselor (LCPC) program and a Licensed Clinical Alcohol and Drug Counselor (LCADC) program.
+The MA in Counseling Psychology prepares graduates to be counseling psychologists under the supervision of a licensed psychologist.
+WAU also offers a 48-credit Master of Education (M.Ed.) in School Counseling that exposes students to a variety of counseling techniques and meets state requirements to become a school counselor in K-12 settings.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

-2. Council for Accreditation of Counseling and Related Educational Programs (CACREP), Accredited Programs: https://www.cacrep.org/directory/
+2. Council for Accreditation of Counseling and Related Educational Programs, Accredited Programs: https://www.cacrep.org/directory/

-4. US News & World Report Best Student Counseling Programs, 2019: https://www.usnews.com/best-graduate-schools/top-education-schools/student-counseling-rankings
+3. US News & World Report Best Student Counseling Programs 2022: https://www.usnews.com/best-graduate-schools/top-education-schools/student-counseling-rankings